 - Avoid using straws.
 Sucking on a straw may loosen a blood clot, encouraging bleeding and delaying healing.

-Do you have questions about an upcoming dental surgery at Reflections Dental Health Centre?
-Our Winnipeg dentists can address inquiries or concerns you may have.
-Contact us today.
+Do you have questions about an upcoming surgical procedure?
+Contact Winnipeg dentists who can address any inquiries or concerns you may have.